cyao1234/calculator/README.md

-# calculator
+# Modern Calculator

-This is a small one hour project, not really something to be published but just for me.
+### Tired of opening a browser window to use the calculator?
+Or annoyed that your (MacOS) calculator is hard to use?

-I need a calculator often, but fireing up a google calculator is a pain in the ass and the apple one is too clumsy.
+### Here is your solution!
+A Simple, Fast and Smart Calculator!

-Plus when I am doing integer arithmatics, I do __NOT__ need floating points.
+### Get floating points only when you need it!
+Designed with usability at it's heart!

 # Building
 ```